-John from the content team is a big fan of flexible working and he's written about how he makes it juggles work with looking after his daughter.
+John Newton from the content team is a big fan of flexible working and he's written about how he juggles work with looking after his daughter.

 We've been running this blog for a while now and we think it's time we found out what our readers think of it.
 So we're doing some research.

 We're celebrating Sign Language Week with some BSL parliamentary signs, thanks to Elisabeth Ward who's learning BSL for her 10% time.